atolye15/checklist/checklists/staging-mobile-app.md

 description: Follow these steps during staging a mobile application
 ---

-- [ ] Create a new branch, ideally named "testflight"
+- [ ] Create a new branch
+Ideally named "testflight"

 - [ ] Update version and build number
 Some projects may have been configured to do this task using Fastlane.
 Run desired fastlane job/-s or do it manually if necessary.